johnpancoast/home-cfg/README.md

-* Create installation script for anything that needs to be downloaded. git-prompt.sh may be a candidate although for now it seems to be getting copied from here (not sure how well that'll work between version but works for now.
+* Create installation script for anything that needs to be downloaded. git-prompt.sh may be a candidate although for now it seems to be getting copied from here (not sure how well that'll work between version but works for now).

-* Honestly, this whole repo could use some work.
-It was originally forked from a co-worker, I made some adjustments, and over time those adjustments have gotten ugly.
+* Honestly, this whole repo could use some clean up.
+It was originally forked from a co-worker, I made some minor adjustments, and over time those adjustments have gotten uglier than intended.